Lux-AI-Challenge/Lux-Design-S3/docs/specs.md

 TODO: insert small diagram

-When a unit is near a nebula tile, it can't see as far due to nebula tiles reducing the vision power.
+When a unit is near a nebula tile, it can't see details about some nebula tiles, but it can see tiles beyond nebula tiles.

 When a unit is inside a nebula tile, if the nebula vision reduction is powerful enough, the unit cannot see far if not anywhere at all.